Nadonn/Bike-Trips/README.md

 - Repeated Routes: Members tend to have recurring routes (commute patterns)

+  ---

-## ✅ Step 5: Answering the Objectives & Recommendations
+  ### ✅ Step 5: Answering the Objectives & Recommendations

 ### Objective 1: Understand how annual members and casual riders use Cyclistic bikes differently.

 #### Trip Duration:
 - Members average about 12 minutes per trip, indicating their use for short, quick commutes.
 - Casual riders consistently cycle for much longer, averaging around 35 minutes per trip.
 This suggests their usage is more for leisure or extended sightseeing.
+  Basically, members use bikes for their daily trips, making them quick and routine.
+Casual riders, however, use them for longer, fun rides like exploring or sightseeing.
 #### Route Patterns
 - Members tend to use the same routes repeatedly, especially during morning and afternoon hours.
 This aligns with typical daily commuting patterns.
 - Casual riders do not show clear or repetitive route patterns, reinforcing the assumption that they use the bikes for exploration or recreational travel rather than fixed daily commutes.